shivjeet1/auto-install/README.md

 Basically this file manages the workflow of Github's CI/CD for this project.

 - `buildiso.sh`: This file contains all the instructions for customizing the live ISO env and is responsible for creating a custom ISO image.
 This file puts `arch.sh` and `config.sh` to custom ISO so these files are available in live ISO env.
-It's executed by `worflow file`.
+It's executed by `workflow file`.

 - `config.json`: It's the configuration file, which contains user configuration and other basic info.